 - Urban Education, Race and Equity, School Discipline Policies, Multicultural Education, Teacher Education

-Dr. Hines-Datiri's scholarship explores how race, gender, and space structures school discipline practices and policies, school pushout, and inequality in urban schools.
+Dr. Hines-Datiri is an award-winning writer and author of several articles that examine the intersections of race, gender, and space in structuring school discipline practices and policies, school pushout, and urban schooling.
 Dr. Hines-Datiri's research examines the racialized and gendered schooling experiences of Black students with a focus on Black girls and girls of color.

 - Urban Education, School Discipline Policies, Dropout Recovery, Race and Gender Equity

-Hines-Datiri, D., & Carter Andrews, D. J. (in press).
+Hines-Datiri, D. & Carter Andrews, D. J. (2017).
 The Effects of Zero Tolerance Policies on Black Girls: Using Critical Race Feminism and Figured Worlds to Examine School Discipline.
 Urban Education.

-Hines-Datiri, D. (in press).
+Hines-Datiri, D. (2017).
 Cloaked in Invisibility: Dropout-Recovery Narratives of Girls of Color After Re-enrollment.
 Women, Gender, and Families of Color.

 Hines-Datiri, D. (2016).
 Resisting Internalized Racism: RACE Mentoring as a Survival Strategy in the Ivory.(1st editionst ed.).
 J.M.
 Scott-Carrol & D. Y. Ford (Eds), Race mentoring through social media: Black and Hispanic scholars share their journey in the academy.
 Information Age Publishing.